GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/tween/reference.md

 **Tween object Y position**
 Tweens an object Y position from its current Y position to a new one.

+**Tween object rotation on X axis**
+Tweens an object rotation on X axis from its current angle to a new one.

+**Tween object rotation on Y axis**
+Tweens an object rotation on Y axis from its current angle to a new one.

 **Tween object scale**
-Tweens an object scale from its current scale to a new one (note: the scale can never be 0 or less).
+Tweens an object scale from its current value to a new one (note: the scale can never be 0 or less).

 **Tween object X-scale**
 Tweens an object X-scale from its current value to a new one (note: the scale can never be 0 or less).